 Curriculum Philosophy

 Young children learn best when they are having experiences that are interesting to them.
-We create an emergent curriculum around the children in our care.
-Every day we provide developmentally appropriate learning activities that will maximize children’s interests.
-We also have loving experienced teachers who are here to help guide their learning and help them with their social and emotional skills.
+Every day we will provide developmentally appropriate learning activities that will maximize children’s interests.
+I will do this by creating age appropriate, emergent curriculum based on the interests of the children I have in care.

 Social Emotional